rajv79/rajv79/README.md

+## About Me
-### -Introduction: Vivek Raj here, an enthusiast in Machine Learning, Deep Learning, and software development.
+- **Introduction**: Vivek Raj here, an enthusiast in Machine Learning, Deep Learning, and software development.
--Current Learning: Enhancing skills in C/C++, Data Structures, and Algorithms, and delving deeper into AI technologies.
+- **Current Learning**: Enhancing skills in C/C++, Data Structures, and Algorithms, and delving deeper into AI technologies.
--Interest Areas: Focused on Machine Learning and AI advancements.
+- **Interest Areas**: Focused on Machine Learning and AI advancements.
--Collaboration: Open to joining forces on Machine Learning projects and research.
+- **Collaboration**: Open to joining forces on Machine Learning projects and research.
--Contact Information: Reach out via email at rajviv79@gmail.com or vraj1@binghamton.edu.
+- **Contact Information**: Reach out via email at rajviv79@gmail.com or vraj1@binghamton.edu.

 <!---
 rajv79/rajv79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.